jygupt/Containerize-Azure-Cognitive-Bots-and-run-them-as-Microservices/Workshop-CustomerScenario.md

 _Bots_

-1. How would you recognize if user wants to talk about standard banking services and insurance services?
-What if user changes the context from buying a new policy to checking the account balance?
-Can this be achieved without mixing the language understaning models?
+1. How would you recognize if a user wants to talk about standard banking services and insurance services?
+What if a user changes the context from buying a new policy to checking the account balance?
+Can this be achieved without mixing the language understanding models?

 2. Do we need another bot to fulfill the common services across bots like human hand-off, ingesting incoming messages and fraud detection?

-3. How bot-to-bot communication will happen?
-Any considerations to keep in mind.
+3. What would be the best approach to forwarding requests from one bot to another?

 _Summarizing chat text_
 1. Which AI solution is better to summarize the conversation?
 Is it enough to extract just the key phrases to recognize the intent?
 Can we use any other open source library in the future to make this procedure more accurate?

 _Bot state_
 1. How stateful actors can be leveraged to store the bot states within the cluster.
 Is it reliable?
 What happens to the state during upgrade roll-outs?
-What would be the best strategy to manage the state from performance perspective?
+What would be the best strategy to manage the state from a performance perspective?

 _Sentiment Analysis_
 1. How would you recommend OneBank to identify the sentiment in the incoming messages?
 Would this require you to build a custom AI model?
 Is there a pre-built AI service you could use?

 _Fraud detection_
-1. Does Azure Machine Learning has any pre-built models to recognize frauds?
+1. Does Azure Machine Learning have any pre-built models to recognize frauds?
 If no, what would be the plan for this?

 ## Step 3: Present the solution